Skip to main content

 2. In the case of managed volume imports, the volume name follows the name template defined at the root level in the backend definition.

-4. If the templates do not result in unique volume names, Astra Trident will append a few random characters to create unique volume names.
+4. If the templates do not result in unique volume names, Trident will append a few random characters to create unique volume names.

-5. If the custom name for a NAS economy volume exceeds 64 characters in length, Astra Trident will name the volumes according to the existing naming convention.
+5. If the custom name for a NAS economy volume exceeds 64 characters in length, Trident will name the volumes according to the existing naming convention.
 For all other ONTAP drivers, if the volume name exceeds the name limit, the volume creation process fails.